 Making to order gives us benefits we couldn't hope to realise if we just mass produced - we build real conversations with customers, search out cloth we know individual people want, change garment details based on feedback.
 There is a sense that because a piece has been made especially for you that its something you should cherish and hold onto.

-The choice to buy cloth and trimmings from UK manufacturers was made because that was easier if not cheaper for us - it made sense to be able to reach suppliers quickly and to be able to talk to them on the phone - also after the Brexit vote it seemed to make sense to support the UK economy, but now of course we are pleased that we don't add to the senseless carbon footprint of cloth being imported from overseas, we buy in tiny quantities - 20 metres at a time so that we don't waste any, (environmentally sensible but also better for us), and we make bags with the offcuts and these are used to put the clothes in when we send them out, smaller scraps are given to charity - again - good environmentally because it doesn't add to landfill but it also saves us refuse costs.
+The choice to buy cloth and trimmings from UK manufacturers was made because that was easier if not cheaper for us - it made sense to be able to reach suppliers quickly and to be able to talk to them on the phone - also after the Brexit vote it seemed to make sense to support the UK economy, but now of course we are pleased that we don't add to the senseless carbon footprint of cloth being imported from overseas, we buy in tiny quantities - 60 metres at a time so that we don't waste any, (environmentally sensible but also better for us), and we make bags and masks with the offcuts, smaller scraps are given to charity - again - good environmentally because it doesn't add to landfill but it also saves us refuse costs.

 The choice to buy deadbolt cloth was made because it allowed us to introduce cloth into the range that we wouldn't otherwise be able to afford - and quite simply it just makes sense to use it rather than letting it go to landfill.
 We only use natural fibres like linen and cotton, we like how they look, feel, wash and last

-As you can see initial decisions that were made for our benefit actually make great environmental sense, the process of developing Pajotten has opened our eyes to the huge detrimental effect of the industry, and the wish to be a more sustainable brand effects our decision making increasingly, we have recently started using organic cotton for shirts and dresses and have introduced a recycled denim/linen mix, we intend to use more verified linen in the next season.
+As you can see initial decisions that were made for our benefit actually make great environmental sense, the process of developing Pajotten has opened our eyes to the huge detrimental effect of the industry, and the wish to be a more sustainable brand effects our decision making increasingly, we now use organic cotton for shirts, jackets and dresses and have introduced a recycled denim/linen mix sustainably woven in small batches in Paris.
+Hemp has become one of our most popular cloths, including a recycled cotton/hemp mix.

 As we get bigger we are committed to never move to bulk production but will employ people locally to work with us and pay them properly, pieces will remain being made to order, (even our boxes are made individually in-house!)